 Have you ever made a promise that you didn’t keep?

 The book of Joshua in the Bible ends on a good note.
 Joshua has led the Hebrew people into the Promised Land.
-They’ve been standing up to the bad guys there and winning victories in battle.
+They’ve been standing up to the bad guys and winning victories in battle.
 God had asked Joshua and the Hebrews to drive out all the wicked people, and they’re doing it!

 So far so good.